NeuroJSON/jsonlab/README.rst

 What's New
 ============

-We are extremely excited to announce that JSONLab project, as the reference implementation for the JData and BJData specifications, is official funded by the US National Institute of Health (NIH) as part of the NeuroJSON project (http://neurojson.org) since 2021.
+We are excited to announce that JSONLab project, as the reference implementation for both the JData and BJData specifications, is official funded by the US National Institute of Health (NIH) as part of the NeuroJSON project (http://neurojson.org).
 The goal of the NeuroJSON project is to develop human-readable, scalable and future-proof neuroimaging data standards and data sharing services.
 All data produced from the NeuroJSON project will be using JSON/Binary JData formats as the underlying serialization standards and use the lightweight JData specification as general-purpose data annotation standard, all of which have been evolved from the over